dginev/showcase-statement-classification/README.md

 For more experimental details, please see the main [experiment repository](https://github.com/dginev/arxiv-statement-classification).

-For practical evaluation, a likelihood threshold could be used, where entries with smaller likelihoods can be considered as an "other" label.
+For practical evaluation, a likelihood threshold could be used, where entries with smaller likelihoods (e.g. <0.3) can be considered as an "other" label.

-### Notes

-*Pending publication*

-The server is running a CPU version of the underling `CuDNNLSTM` layers, so expect rather slow runtimes, of 15-20 seconds for the tensorflow stage.
-It is also not dedicated to serving this showcase, so performance may additionally vary.